thunlp/ReInfoSelect/README.md

 Please cite our paper if you find it helpful.

 ```
-Zhang, Kaitao, Chenyan Xiong, Zhenghao Liu, and Zhiyuan Liu.
-"Selective Weak Supervision for Neural Information Retrieval."
-In Proceedings of The Web Conference 2020, pp. 474-485.
-2020.
 @inproceedings{Zhang2020SelectiveWS,
     title = {Selective Weak Supervision for Neural Information Retrieval},
     author = {Kaitao Zhang and Chenyan Xiong and Zhenghao Liu and Zhiyuan Liu},